How to match your makeup to your style type

 Emmy Rossum is a Dramatic Gamine Ingenue.
 But her eyes don’t have significant Dramatic or Gamine—they’re essentially purely Ingenue.
 So when Emmy does Dramatic Gamine eye makeup (first photo), she appears less harmonious than when she does a purely Ingenue eye look.

-This makes logical sense: Emmy’s eyes are very round, so Dramatic Gamine tightlining—which visually narrows the eyes—fights against her eyes’ inherent shape.
+This makes logical sense: Emmy’s eyes appear round and sweet, so Dramatic Gamine tightlining—which visually narrows and intensifies the eyes—fights against her eyes’ inherent vibe.
 So despite that Emmy has a lot of Dramatic and Gamine in her face, she’s not ideally harmonious in Dramatic or Gamine eye makeup.

-Similarly, most of us will look most harmonious when we match our makeup to our individual features, rather than to our style type as a whole.
+Similarly, many of us will look most harmonious when we match our makeup to our individual features, rather than to our style type as a whole.

 The key principle for harmonious makeup

-The key principle for harmonious makeup, then, is to match the shapes and vibes of your individual features to the shapes and vibes of your makeup.
+So the key principle for harmonious makeup is to match the shapes and vibes of your individual features to the shapes and vibes of your makeup.

-So, facial features with straight-lined essences (Dramatic, Natural, Gamine) are harmonious in makeup applications with straight lines, and facial features with curving essences (Romantic, Ethereal, Ingenue) are harmonious in makeup applications with curving shapes.
-Features with Classic will be harmonious in conservative, restrained makeup—nothing dramatically curving or sharp.
+Facial features with straight-lined essences (Dramatic, Natural, Gamine) are harmonious in makeup applications with straight lines, and facial features with curving essences (Romantic, Ethereal, Ingenue) are harmonious in makeup applications with curving shapes.
+Features with Classic will be harmonious in conservative, polished makeup—nothing dramatically curving or sharp.

 When to do makeup based on your style essences